-Without further ado, here is what John shared with me about creating and implimenting a smarter tax strategy at a startup or small business:
+Without further ado, here is how to create and implement a smarter tax strategy at a startup or small business:

 The Holiday season can be stressful, frenetic, and profitable.
 These tax tips can help to increase profits and reduce stress.

 – John Finley, CPA & Tax Manager at indinero